ameliapqy/final-project/README.md

 #### Techniques:

-- What are the main technical/algorithmic tools you’ll be using?
-Give an overview, citing specific papers/articles.
+- main technical/algorithmic tools we'll be using
   - WebGL to display the project
   - Glsl to write shaders
   - Scene: